dgwarlug47/notes2/content/blog/Literature/Anna Karenina/characters.md

 - [MYTAKE] Bro, his inability to express his love properly is so sad, because it is very intense.
 I can definetly relate a lot with this character.
 - "Seeing her, he found himself face to face with one of the pictures of his daydream of family life."
 - “Darya Alexandrovna,” he said dryly, “I appreciate your confidence in me; I believe you are making a mistake.
 But whether I am right or wrong, that pride you so despise makes any thought of Katerina Alexandrovna out of the question for me,—you understand, utterly out of the question.”
+- "He could not be mistaken.
+There were no other eyes like those in the world.
+There was only one creature in the world that could concentrate for him all the brightness and meaning of life.
+It was she.
+It was Kitty."
+- - [MYTAKE] Isn't this what every man has always wanted in their life?

 ## Levin is cute, Oblonsky is not
 - “I’ll tell you.
 Suppose you’re married, you love your wife, but you’re fascinated by another woman. . . ” “Excuse me, but I’m absolutely unable to comprehend how. . . just as I can’t